 Veterinary Service: A service for the medical or custodial care of animals where the animals are not brought to the establishment but are cared for on an off-site basis.
-Accessory uses include an office and storage areas for equipment and supplies necessary for conducting the veterinary service.
-This use does not include crematory facilities.
+The care can be medical or custodial.
+Accessory uses may include an office and storage areas for equipment and supplies necessary for conducting the veterinary service.
+Crematory This use does not include crematory facilities shall not be permitted.

-Village Green: The primary public open space located within the Rural Village Residential Area that primarily contains a well-defined, generally permeable green space with landscaped areas, pedestrian ways and passive recreational areas or any combination thereof.
-A mix of uses, including storefront, civic, and residential must front the Village Green.
+Village Green: The primary public open space located within the Rural Village Residential Area-which_that primarily contains a well-defined, generally permeable green space with landscaped areas, pedestrian ways and passive recreational areas or any combination thereof.
+The Village Green must be enfronted by a mix of uses, including storefront, civic, and residential must front the Village Green.